NicoOhR/sauron/readme.md

 # Sauron

-An observability and data visability platform powered by OpenTelemetry python instrumentation and Jaeger.
+An observability and data visibility platform powered by OpenTelemetry python instrumentation and Jaeger.